endel/.vim/README.md

 Usage pattern
 ---

-On MacVim, use each tab as a isolated project.
+On MacVim, I use each tab as a isolated project.
 [vim-rooter](https://github.com/airblade/vim-rooter) plugin will take care of you project's root path, and all the others plugins will follow it, such as [ctrlp](https://github.com/kien/ctrlp.vim),